THE FREEDOM TO BE ALONE

 Nature has been for Traian Ștefan Boicescu a prior reference since his university years.
 Carefully depicted, nature appears in his paintings as well: a landscapist approach at its limit between figurative and non-figurative, in which the plentiful usage of colour (paste) and the canvas knife enhances the concise and exact depiction.

 Traian Ştefan Boicescu proves to be exceptionally receptive to the new experiments and tendencies in art.
 His works, which often have a delightful, violent chromatic, reveal a lyrism that combines the emotional feelings with the rational making-up of the image.
 The artist is a great painter.
 The strong and pure colours, spread in a multitude of tones, give a real impression of naturalism.
 Traian Ştefan Boicescu feels at ease in vast spaces.
 The complicated geometry of his works tends to a spirituality of scarcely - made forms, their scarcity suggesting the absolute.
 The subject, the anecdotic tone are subdued to the concise and fascinating game of forms.
 The drawing is exceptionally important for obtaining the aesthetic effect.
-The impression of vast spaces that especially his large tapestries give is to be noticed.
+The impression of vast spaces, given mainly by his large tapestries, is to be noticed.

 Traian Ştefan Boicescu graduated from The Arts Academy in 1989, the tapestry section and had Maria Mihaela Blendea as a teacher of his class.
 He is one of the members of the Plastic Artists' Union.